Table Of Content

 1. Decrease Debt

 One way that you can bring down the balance on your cards and your overall utilization is by paying down your debt as quickly as possible.
 You want to make additional payments each month or pay a little bit extra.
+Consider making two or more credit card payments per month — even minor extra payments will help you pay off your debt faster and keep your utilization ratio low throughout the billing cycle.

 This is going to make it easier to pay off that debt sooner and it’s going to bring down your utilization rate even more during a single payment cycle.
 You just need to make sure you’re only paying down and not charging more.